-Refer to the relevant EIA specialist studies for details of the agricultural activities and cultural aspects in the area.
-The BESS facilities will each occupy up to 10 ha.
-The area currently used for agricultural activity, i.e. crops.
-For details refer to the Agricultural Impact Study.
+Refer to the relevant EIA specialist studies for details of the agricultural activities and cultural aspects in the area e.g., Agricultural Impact Study.
+The BESS facilities will each occupy up to 14.5 ha.
+The area is used very sparsely for agricultural activity, mostly livestock.
+There are few isolated farmstead developments in the general area.